 Blend the flavors of two continents together in this wrap.
 Cranberries, native to North America, turkey, and hummus come together in a tangy, creamy, chewy delightful sandwich.

 Use out hummus recipe, it is quick, easy, and healthy!
 Cranberry sauce echoes the flavor of pomegranate that some parts of the Middle East top hummus with.
 Substitute the tortillas with your favorite gluten-free or sprouted grain tortillas or wraps.

 Think about your favorite childhood grilled cheese, and then try this recipe.
 Crunchy on the outside, and creamy deliciousness on the inside, with a touch of heat from the chilies and sweetness from the cranberry sauce results in simply bites of heaven.
 Use your favorite sprouted grain bread and raw or goat cheese as healthy substitutions.

 Fresh spinach, leftover roasted turkey and cranberry sauce, topped with a slice of your favorite raw cheese, is a quick and delicious lunch.
 Replace the wheat bread for sprouted bread, and use a vegan mayo.

 This turkey leftover recipe calls for roasting the turkey; but leftover turkey will work fine.
-Watercress gives a bit of a spicy flavor, and the pumpkin seeds add protein, and are a part of my healing foods diet.
+Watercress gives a bit of a spicy flavor, and the pumpkin seeds add protein.

 Simple, and delicious, this leftover turkey recipe calls for just 5 ingredients.
 Use your favorite sprouted grain roll or bun and leftover cranberry sauce as healthy substitutions and toast as directed.
 If you have a Panini machine, it will work well too.